louiejtaylor/sbx_select_coassembled_contigs/README.md

 # sbx_select_coassembled_contigs
 This is an extension to the [Sunbeam metagenomics pipeline](https://github.com/sunbeam-labs/sunbeam) to extract, then overlap assemble (using CAP3), coassembled contigs with homology to sequences within a given BLAST database.
+Most of the code from this originates directly from [sbx_select_contigs](https://github.com/ArwaAbbas/sbx_select_contigs) by [ArwaAbbas](https://github.com/ArwaAbbas/).

 ## Install